citizensadvice/react-combo-boxes/docs/combo_box.md

 # `<ComboBox>`

 Creates drop-down combined with an editable text-box.
-Also referred to as a typeahead or autocomplete.
+Also referred to as a typeahead or an autocomplete.
 Typing will suggest options which the user can then select.

-This uses the ARIA editable [combo box][aria-practices-combo-box] design pattern.
+This uses the ARIA 1.0 editable [combo box][aria-practices-combo-box] design pattern.

 Combo-boxes like this are used in multiple different ways with many different interaction patterns.
 This implementation is flexible and can be used, for example, as both a search autocomplete or to restrict select to a set of predefined options.